-1. Disconnect the fresh air inlet tube from the radiator support.

-2. Open the clamp that secures the two halves of the air filter housing together.
+- 1. Disconnect the fresh air inlet tube from the radiator support. - 2.
+Open the clamp that secures the two halves of the air filter housing together.

-3. Carefully separate the two halves of the air filter housing.

-4. Remove the air filter element from the housing.
+- 3. Carefully separate the two halves of the air filter housing. - 4.
+Remove the air filter element from the housing.

-6. Replace the two halves of the air filter housing and secure the clamp.

-7. Connect the fresh air inlet tube to the radiator support.
+- 5. Install a new air filter element.
+Be careful not to crimp the filter element edges between the air filter housing.
+This could cause filter damage and allow unfiltered air to enter the engine if not properly seated. - 6.
+Replace the two halves of the air filter housing and secure the clamp. - 7.
+Connect the fresh air inlet tube to the radiator support.